-2. To ratify and approve the selection by the Board of Directors of PricewaterhouseCoopers LLP as independent public accountants for the Company for the fiscal year ending January 31, 2005.
-F0R [] AGAINST ABSTAIN [] 3.
+2. Board of Directors of PricewaterhouseCoopers LLP as independent public accountants for the Company for the fiscal year ending January 31, 2005.
+F0R [] AGAINST [] ABSTAIN [] 3.
 To approve extending the term of the Company's Deferred Compensation Plan for Executives, as amended and restated.
-F0R [] $\begin{array}{c} AGAINST \\ [] \end{array}$ ABSTAIN [] 4.
-To approve the adoption of an amendment and FOR AGAINST ABSTAIN restatement of the Company's 1996 Sto Incentive Plan. ck [] [] [] 5.
-To approve an amendment to the Compan Restated Certificate of Incorporation increase the number of authorized Sha the Common Stock and Class A Common S to res of F0R [] AGAINST ABSTAIN [] To change your a ddress, please mark this box. [] If you plan to a this box. ttend the meeti ing, p lease mark [] S C A LINE C N C O P A he signature or orrespond exact ame as printed ase of joint terms co-trustees, ersons signing dministrator, Thould give thei to the enancie both sas Attracts th stockho e left.
-In es, co-exe should sig torney, Ex e or Guard lder's the cutors, n. ecutor, Date Share Owner sign here Co-Owner si ign he re
+F0R [] AGAINST [] ABSTAIN [] 4.
+To approve the adoption of an amendment and FOR AGAINST ABSTAIN restatement of the C Incentive Plan. ompany's 1996 S tock [] [] [] 5.
+To approve an amendm Restated Certificate increase the number the Common Stock and of Incorporation of authorized S on to nares of F0R [] AGAINST [] ABSTAIN [] To change your address, ple ease mark this box. [] If you plan to this box. attend the n neeting, p lease mark < [] - CAN The signature on this Proxy should correspond exactly with stockholder's name as printed to the left.
+In the case of joint tenancies, co-executors or co-trustees, both should sign.
+Persons signing as Attorney, Executor Administrator, Trustee or Guardian should give their full title. older's n the ecutors, gn. kecutor, Date Share O wner sign here Co-Owne er sign he re